 STS Hub Awarded a Community Research Development Grant from the National Science Foundation

 “Research Ethics in STEM: Network Building and Graduate Student Training” is funded jointly by the NSF Science, Technology and Society program and the Ethics and Responsible Research program.
-The PI Team is Martha Kenney (WGS), Laura Mamo (HEI and PH), Martha Lincoln (ANTH), and Juliette Hua (WGS).
-During the three-year grant period, the STS Hub Faculty Fellows program will establish a research community and MA-level student training program organized around annual themes selected for the ways they demand both interdisciplinary and public engagement.
+The investigative team is Martha Kenney, PI (WGS), Laura Mamo, Co-I (HEI and PH), Martha Lincoln.
+Co-I (ANTH), and Juliette Hua Co-I (WGS, now at UC Davis).
+During the three-year grant period, the STS Hub Faculty Fellows program will establish a research community and MA-level student training program organized around annual themes selected for the ways they demand both interdisciplinary and public engagement around themes of Viral Politics: From HIV to Covid-19 and Beyond and AI, Automation and Algorithmic Justice.

 Four objectives drive our proposed activities, building on our established STS Hub infrastructure: